India Taking Action Against Spamming, Says Sitharaman

 “But of course, they keep coming.
 It's not as if it is all extinguished till yesterday and today nothing has happened.
 They keep coming up like mushrooms, but the government is very seized of this matter and efforts are on,” the finance minister said in response to a question.

-Even in the newer data or digital based kind of services, which are being extended to people like the account aggregator, there is a conscious attempt to make sure that consent of the data owner is used and used for that specific purpose for which the consent is given, she said.
+Even in the newer data or digital-based kind of services, which are being extended to people like the account aggregator, there is a conscious attempt to make sure that the consent of the data owner is used and used for that specific purpose for which the consent is given, she said.

 “There is a high level of monitoring in this, particularly in the banking sector, which I closely monitor.
 Even in the account aggregator where we came across some kind of misuse by some outsourced elements, we have clamped down severely,” Sitharaman said.